 89. Liability of partners, bodies corporate and officers

+(1) Where —

-(1) Where a licence is held on behalf of a partnership or body corporate and the licensee or an employee or agent of the partnership or body commits an offence against this Act —
+(a) a licence is held on behalf of a partnership; and

+(b) a partner (whether or not the licensee) or an employee or agent of the partnership commits an offence against this Act,

-(a) subject to subsection (2), each of the partners; or
+subject to subsection (2), each of the partners is to be treated as having committed an offence and is liable to the penalty prescribed for the offence committed by the partner or employee or agent of the partnership.

-(b) the body corporate,
+(1a) Where —

+(a) a licence is held on behalf of a body corporate; and

+(b) the licensee or an employee or agent of the body corporate commits an offence against this Act,

-as the case may be, is to be treated as having committed an offence and is liable to the penalty prescribed for the offence committed by the licensee or employee or agent of the partnership or body.
+the body corporate is to be treated as having committed an offence and is liable to the penalty prescribed for the offence committed by the licensee or employee or agent of the body corporate.

 (2) Subsection (1) does not apply to a partner who proves that —

 (a) the offence was committed without the partner’s consent or connivance; and